Psychiatric Care in Epilepsy Surgery

 Observation Unit

-This is an area with reclining chairs where some patients who are able mobile are seen.
+This is an area with chairs where some patients who are able mobile are seen.
 There are the same investigations and doctors available as in the majors area.
 Some patients may be moved here after being seen to wait for test results or treatments.

 Everyone asks me for the same information.
 Don’t you talk to each other?

-There are a many different people involved in your care within the Emergency Department.
+There are many different people involved in your care within the Emergency Department.
 For your safety, we frequently ask you your details and check for allergies.
 We may also repeat other questions to make sure we have the information correct.
 This will help us care for you in the best way possible.

 What do I do if I need a quiet space?